An Intro from the Founders’ Desk…

 Leaving this positive Unsettled footprint is what helps inspire a better world and it is why I’m so amped to welcome the world to our country.

-Our interview with Mel, Cape Town Location Manager:
+Q&A With Mel, Cape Town Location Manager:

 Q: What do you think makes Cape Town different from other South African cities?

 A: Cape Town is very different.
 There is so much to do.
 Different types of terrain and so much to do in terms of outdoor activities.
-Cape Town is specifically unique because you can drive half an hour out of town and beat one of the most gorgeous wine farms.
+Cape Town is specifically unique because you can drive half an hour out of town and be at one of the most gorgeous wine farms.
 And then you can go ten minutes outside of the city and you are on Table Mountain.
 It is one of the few cities in the world with a mountain range on the coast.
 There is a very big coworking community and loads of coffee shops to be able to sit and work from anywhere.
 It is a seriously diverse city with the biggest expat community in South Africa.
 There is also a massive food market culture which is sick.
 I love how dynamic it is.
 There is really something for everyone in a city like Cape Town.

 Q: What are three experiences we have in store for you in Cape Town?